meghanath852/meghanath852/README.md

-- 👋 Hi, I’m Meghanath Reddy, Junior at IIT Roorkee
+- 👋 Hi, I’m Meghanath Reddy, Senior at IIT Roorkee
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning DL and SQL
 - 📫 How to reach me https://www.linkedin.com/in/meghanathreddyv/